f4exb/sdrangel/plugins/samplesource/sdrplayv3/readme.md

 <h3>20.
 IF AGC</h3>

-Check this button to enable IF automatic gain control,
+Check this button to enable IF automatic gain control.

 <h3>21.
 IF gain</h3>